DevExpress/devextreme-documentation/concepts/05 UI Components/ScrollView/05 Scroll the Content/20 API.md

 ---

-To scroll the content to a specific element, call the [scrollToElement(targetLocation)](/api-reference/10%20UI%20Components/dxScrollable/3%20Methods/scrollToElement(targetLocation).md '/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollToElementtargetLocation') method.
+To scroll content to a specific element, call the [scrollToElement(element)](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollToElementelement) method.

 ---